nadialathan/J296/README.md

 1. How have pedestrian collisions changed over time?
  * Pedestrian collisions have generally decreased over time, totaling 5.82% of all collisions in 2018 to 3.94% in 2022.

- * For my analysis, I had to piece together each pivot table I made for collision involvement and copied over the values in a new sheet to create a four-year timeline.
+ * For my analysis, I pieced together each pivot table I made for collision involvement and copied over the values in a new sheet to create a four-year timeline.

 <img width="280" alt="Screen Shot 2023-05-03 at 7 36 08 AM" src="https://user-images.githubusercontent.com/123508219/235948807-bdb2e1cf-2e93-40a0-b110-840b63a5d0a8.png">
 (not full pivot table)